aoloe/cpp-qt-signal-slots/README.md

 Two remarks:

-- You will need to define `listButtonPushed`, in the same way you did for `detailsButtonPushed`.
+- You will need to define the `listButtonPushed` function, in both the `mainwindow.h` and `mainwindow.cpp` as you did for `detailsButtonPushed`.
 - Normally, you will attach _Quit_ to a menu or a button.
 We don't have (yet) and Qt allows us to directly attach it to the `ctrl-Q` shortcut.